dward2/BME547/Lectures/variable_scope.md

 The new stock count is 27
 ```
 For this case, when `add_to_inventory` is run, Python is told to use the
-*global* version of `stock_count`.
+*global* version of `stock_count` and no *local* version is created.

 ### Mutable Variables
 Mutable variable types work a bit differently.
-The use of the `global` command
+If a mutable variable is
-to access a mutable global variable is still required if the local use of that
+created and assigned in a function, it is created as a local variable.
+For
-variable would require a new memory location.
-For example:
+example:

 __Module Code:__
 ```